adamzvolanek/DevRackDocs/wikijs.md

 ### Search Engine

-Modify to use 'Databse - PostgreSQL'.
+Modify to use 'Database - PostgreSQL'.

 ## Tips